TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 If the master DB instance is in an abnormal state, you cannot proceed with the promotion operations.

 > [Note]
-You can perform promotion operations from the same region's web console as the region where the read replica is located.
+You can perform promotion operations from the same region's console as the region where the read replica is located.

 ### Force Promotion of Read Replicas